CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 (2) Consideration of an alternate ratio methodology as stated in 3.11 of the manual.

-(b) Pursuant to RSA 71-B:5, II, a municipality may appeal the total equalized valuations calculated at the conclusion of the equalization process with the board of tax and land appeals.
+(b) A municipality may appeal the total equalized valuations calculated by the department at the conclusion of the equalization process to the board of tax and land appeals in accordance with RSA 71-B:5, II.

 APPENDIX